Starvation Peak, also known as Bernal Hill, is just south of Bernal, New Mexico, by Kathy Alexander.

-Bernal was busy with traffic during its Santa Fe Trail days, and the imposing 7,031-foot tall butte, alternately called Bernal Hill and Starvation Peak, located just south of the town, was a major landmark for people traveling along the Santa Fe Trail.
+Bernal was busy with traffic during its Santa Fe Trail days, and the imposing 7,031-foot tall butte, alternately called Bernal Hill and Starvation Peak, located just south of the town, was a significant landmark for people traveling along the Santa Fe Trail.
 At its base was Bernal Springs, which served as a campsite and a stage stop along the old trail

-In 1855, Major William Anderson Thornton, a member of a military expedition from St. LouisMissouri to New Mexico, described the peak in his diary of August 25th:
+In 1855, Major William Anderson Thornton, a member of a military expedition from St. Louis, Missouri, to New Mexico, described the peak in his diary of August 25th:

 “En route [From Las Vegas to Santa Fe] we passed about 7 miles from San Miguel, the San Barnard Mountains [Bernal Hill] about 1500 feet high.
-It rises with a rapid slope for about 1400 feet and then terminates with a perpendicular, in fact, an overhanging top resembling a stupendous castle set high in the air neatly roofed.
+It rises with a rapid slope for about 1400 feet and then terminates with a perpendicular overhanging top resembling a stupendous castle set high in the air neatly roofed.
 I could not bewish that the stars and stripes were wavering from its top.
 General Kearny strove to place a flag on it when he marched around its foot during the war with Mexico, but he found it an impossible job.
 The villages, grounds, soil, productions, herds, and c. as before named, but the scenery even hourly becoming more grand and beautiful.”

 There is a legend to the name of “Starvation Peak,” which says that a group of hostile Indians drove some 36 people to the top of this mesa during the Spanish colonial period, where they were either killed or died of thirst and starvation.
 A traveling reporter documented this story in an 1884 edition of the Detroit Free Press.
-Over the years, the story “grew,” and by 1939, when writers from the Works Progress Administration were documenting the region, the number of colonists had grown to 120.
-Though there is no evidence to support this tale, the butte has been called Starvation Peak for well over a century.
+Over the years, the story “grew,” by 1939, when writers from the Works Progress Administration were documenting the region, the number of colonists had grown to 120.
+Though no evidence supports this tale, the butte has been called Starvation Peak for well over a century.

 Despite this early traffic along the Santa Fe Trail, Bernal appears to have never grown very big.
-Making matters worse, when the Atchison, Topeka, and Santa Fe Railroad built laid its tracks through the region in the early 1880s, it built its station 1.5 miles east of Bernal.
-The station was first called Bernal but later renamed Chapelle.
+Making matters worse, when the Atchison, Topeka, and Santa Fe Railroad laid its tracks through the region in the early 1880s, it built its station 1.5 miles east of Bernal.
+The station was first called Bernal but was later renamed Chapelle.
 Another small community called Chapelle grew around the train station.

-Bernal had a post office intermittently between 1881-1895.
+Bernal had a post office intermittently between 1881 and 1895.

-Santa Rita Chapel in Bernal, New Mexico, by Mark Goebel, Saatchi Art
+Santa Rita Chapel in Bernal, New Mexico, by Mark Goebel, Saatchi Art.

 In 1926, Route 66 came through the community but was rerouted in 1937.